An OAuth app is the combination of a client, a set of endpoints

 (i.e. urls where various requests should be sent), and an authentication

 mechanism.
-A client consists of at least a client_id
+A client consists of at least a client_id, and also often

 the API's website.